w3f/General-Grants-Program/README.md

   <img src="./src/General_Grants_Program.png" style="width:1300px";>
 </p>

-As part of our commitment to promoting the Web3 ecosystem, we offer a comprehensive grants program focused on funding software development and research efforts related to **Polkadot** and **Substrate**.
+As part of our commitment to promoting the Web3 ecosystem, we offer a comprehensive grants program focused on funding software development and research efforts related to **Polkadot**, **Kusama** and **Substrate**.

 For smaller technology grants up to **$30k**, which are tracked **transparently** on GitHub and disbursed in **bitcoin**, see our new [Open Grants Program](https://github.com/w3f/Open-Grants-Program).